icadorin/digital-food-menu/README.md

 - **Java & Spring Boot**: Core framework for building the API.
 - **JPA (Java Persistence API)**: For seamless database integration.
-- **Lombok**: Simplifies model classes with annotations for getters, constructors, and more.
 - **Spring Data JPA**: Simplifies database access with the `JpaRepository`.

 ## 🌐 Frontend Technologies Used